wezm/read-rust/content/submit.md

 layout: default.liquid
 ---

 Adding new posts to Read Rust is currently a manual process.
-I read Twitter and [Reddit][rust-reddit] as well as subscribe to a lot of RSS feeds to discover new posts.
+I read Mastodon, Twitter and [Reddit][rust-reddit] as well as subscribe to a lot of RSS feeds to discover new posts.
 Please only submit posts written in, or after 2018.

 If your post is missing [please submit it][add-post].